Advanced

 Import the HTTP/2 adapter and create a client:

-import { Rezo } from 'rezo/adapters/http2';
+import rezo from 'rezo/adapters/http2';

-const client = new Rezo({
+const client = rezo.create({

 baseURL: 'https://api.example.com',